Confident Kids Strong Futures - Best Book on Parenting in the 21st century

 2. Adjustable Mattress Height

-Most cribs offer this feature.
+Most modern cribs include adjustable mattress heights.
 You can raise or lower the mattress support to adjust the height of the mattress.

 3. Give The Crib A Good Shake

 Baby cribs need to be sturdy and stable.
 Shake it to check for any wobbles or rattles.
 If there is, it might need to be re-assembled properly.
-Which is why we recommend that you install the crib well in advance before the baby is due.
+Setting up the crib well before your due date allows time for these checks.
+My ultimate nursery planner comes with a printable calendar to ensure the nursery is ready before baby arrives.
+Find it here.

 You could check other stores for the same model.
 But if that is a design fault, it could become a serious baby crib safety issue.
 You need to find a different model instead.